Applicants must meet the following deadlines for the next start date. Applicant deadlines subject to change.

 - The course is equivalent to one required in the ADN program.

-- Required prerequisite science courses must have been completed within three (3) years of the date of enrollment.
+- Required prerequisite science courses must have been completed within two (2) years of the date of enrollment.
 Prerequisite English and math courses must be completed prior to the date of enrollment.
 Nursing courses must have been completed within three (3) years of the date of enrollment.

 - The grade in a prerequisite course in science (Human Anatomy, Physiology, General Microbiology) is 3.0 or higher; in another prerequisite course (English Composition, College Algebra I) or general education course (Introduction to Sociology, Developmental Psychology, Speech Communication) is 2.0 or higher; or in an RN nursing course is 3.0 or higher.